AbdulRahman-04/AbdulRahman-04/README.md

 2. **WebXpertz**
    - Full-stack freelance platform built with **MERN stack**.
-   - Connects Devolopers with Clients and vice versa
+   - Connects Developers with Clients and vice versa.

 ---